Character diversity in Guild Wars 2

 Let’s start with the character creation as this is what every player has to do.
 Apart from race/profession choice and character appearance, Guild Wars 2 character creation offers preliminary story choices.
 Depending on race and profession, you get to choose different character backgrounds, flavor items and personality traits.
 Personality affects the way NPC’s will interact with you in your personal story and in the world.
 The character background also affects certain cinematics and NPC interaction.

 Some people might argue, that after the character creation is done, character customization is done as well.
 That certainly isn’t true for Guild Wars 2.
 Have you heard about traits?
 No?
-Then I recommend reading ArenaNet’s latest post on that topic.
+Then I recommend reading ArenaNet’s latest post (note: link broken) on that topic.
 Traits are a way to offer late-game customization to your character.
 They allow you to alter attributes and even modify some of your skills.
 For example, if you are into earth magic as an Elementalist, you have the option of choosing the corresponding trait line.
 What’s great about that is that it allows for deep diversity even in the same class.

 Another thing that plays into the character diversity in Guild Wars 2 is the actual playstyle.
 By that I mean how you actually play.
 You can constantly switch between weapons or prefer to use environmental weapons.
 You can be a hit-and-run thief or a front-line guardian who thinks that dodging isn’t necessary.
 You can be the front-line Elementalist that knows his class to heart and switches between attunements when needed or you are the back-line support Elementalist who always uses the water attunement.
 The choice is entirely yours.
 This is very special about Guild Wars 2.
 The combat system allows for a lot of different playstyles that can be very distinguishable.